softxml/MissingPersonsFinder-Israel/README.md

 ### 2. Continuous Improvement

-Our project is a work in progress, and we're continuously striving to improve its functionality, performance, and user experience.
+This project is a work in progress, and we're continuously striving to improve its functionality, performance, and user experience.
 Your input, feedback, and contributions play a pivotal role in making this application more effective in achieving its mission.